BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 }
 ```

+#### iOS with Forms

-For iOS add the code to your AppDelegate
+For iOS add the code to your AppDelegate.
+This just creates the singleton object on Android with the appropriate app key but does not make any server requests

 ```csharp
 [Register ("AppDelegate")]
 public class AppDelegate : global::Xamarin.Forms.Platform.iOS.FormsApplicationDelegate